exercism/python/exercises/practice/wordy/.approaches/lambdas-in-a-dictionary/content.md

 ```

 However, this makes the code more verbose and does not improve readability.
-In addition, the functions need to carry a trailing underscore to avoid potential shadowing or name conflict.
+In addition, the functions need to have a leading underscore to indicate that they are internal functions for the module, which helps avoid potential shadowing or name conflict (see [PEP 8][pep-8-naming-styles] for more detail).

-It is better and cleaner in this circumstance to use `lambda expressions` for the functions - although it could be argued that importing and using the methods from `operator` is even better and clearer.
+It is better and cleaner in this circumstance to use `lambda expressions` for the functions — although it could be argued that importing and using the methods from `operator` is even better and clearer.

 [approach-import-callables-from-operator]: https://exercism.org/tracks/python/exercises/wordy/approaches/import-callables-from-operator
 [approach-string-list-and-dict-methods]: https://exercism.org/tracks/python/exercises/wordy/approaches/string-list-and-dict-methods